Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Experiments

 \section{Experiments}

-In this section, we provide an empirical evaluation of the proposed algorithm against baselines such as \algname{Clip21-SGD} \citep{khirirat2023clip21} and \algname{Clip-SGD}.
-The learning rate and momentum (for \algname{Clip21-SGD2M}) are tuned in all experiments.
-We refer to \Cref{sec:appendix_exp} for further details.
+In this section, we provide an empirical evaluation of the proposed algorithm against baselines such as \algname{Clip-SGD}, which is considered as the method of choice in private training, and \algname{Clip21-SGD} \citep{khirirat2023clip21} and \algname{$\alpha$-NormEC-SGD} \citep{shulgin2025smoothed}, that also use \algname{EF21}-type Error Feedback, to highlight the importance of momentum mechanism.

-First, we test the convergence of \algname{Clip-SGD}, \algname{Clip21-SGD}, and the proposed \algname{Clip21-SGD2M} algorithms with stochastic gradients for various clipping radii $\tau$ on several workloads.
-These results demonstrate the significance of using the momentum technique to achieve better performance.
+First, we test the convergence of \algname{Clip-SGD}, \algname{Clip21-SGD}, and the proposed \algname{Clip21-SGD2M} algorithms with stochastic gradients For various clipping radii $\tau$ on several workloads.
+These results demonstrate the significance of using the momentum technique to achieve better perFormance.

-\paragraph{Non-convex Logistic Regression.} We demonstrate the performance of all algorithms without adding noise for privacy but with stochastic gradients.
-We consider two cases: adding Gaussian noise to full local gradient $\nabla f_i(x)$ and mini-batch stochastic gradient.
-We conduct experiments on logistic regression with non-convex regularization, namely, $f_i(x) = \frac{1}{m}\sum_{j=1}^m\log(1+\exp(-b_{ij}a_{ij}^\top x)) + \lambda\sum_{l=1}^d\frac{x_l^2}{1+x_l^2}$ which is a typical problem considered in previous works \citep{ khirirat2023clip21,li2023convergence}.
-We use the Duke and Leukemia \citep{chang2011libsvm} datasets.

-We tune the stepsize $\gamma$ for all algorithms, and momentum parameter $\beta$ for \algname{Clip21-SGD2M}.
-Moreover, we set $\hat{\beta}=1$ since we do not add DP noise in this set of experiments.
-The detailed tuning details are provided in \Cref{sec:stoch_setting_appendix}.
-We plot the gradient norm averaged across the last $100$ iterations and $3$ different runs in \Cref{fig:tau_logscale}.
-The results demonstrate the resilience of \algname{Clip21-SGD2M} to the choice of the clipping radius $\tau$: it achieves a smaller or similar gradient norm compared to two other algorithms over all values of $\tau.$ This is especially visible when the clipping radius $\tau$ is small.
-These experimental findings align with the theoretical results presented in this work.
-Besides, the convergence plots are presented in \Cref{fig:logreg_convergence_plots}.
-The results demonstrate that \algname{Clip21-SGD2M} converges faster than competitors.